Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/compare.md

       ('order-item-subrequest 6027 "Baseball hat" 2))

 __current-element-id-procedure__
-Procedure that returns a current element's id.
+A procedure that returns a current element's id.

-This would be the four digit numbers in this example.
+    (lambda (order-item-subrequest)
+      (order-item-subrequest-id order-item-subrequest))

 __element-changed?-procedure__
-Procedure invoked with every pair of original and current elements that match by id.
+A procedure invoked with every pair of original and current elements that have matched by id.
-Must return whether the elements are considered to have changed.
+It must return whether the elements are considered to have changed.

+    (lambda (order-item-row order-item-subrequest) ...)

-This pair would have changed :
+This pair would be considered to have changed :

     ('order-item-row 1005 "Chocolate bar" 5)
     ('order-item-subrequest 1005 "Chocolate bar" 25)